Jasper County, Mississippi: In popular culture

 The Veteran's Story is a book written by Ada Christine Lightsey.
 The subject of the book is American Civil War veteran Ransom Lightsey and Company F ("Jasper Grays"), 16th Mississippi Infantry Regiment.

 Politics

-Jasper County was originally almost unanimously Democratic, and it has been a Democratic-leaning swing county ever since the Civil Rights movement.
+Jasper County was originally almost unanimously Democratic, and it has been a Democratic-leaning swing county ever since the civil rights movement.
 From 1984 through 2000, the county was a bellwether, predicting the presidential election winner, but it lost that status in 2004 when it voted for Democrat John Kerry over incumbent Republican George W. Bush.
-After that it was loyal to Democrats especially through the Obama era.
-After this the Democratic margin began narrowing and in 2024 Donald Trump flipped the county with the highest Republican percentage since 1984.
+After that, it was loyal to Democrats, especially through the Obama era.
+The Democratic margin then began narrowing, and in 2024 Donald Trump flipped the county with the highest Republican percentage since 1984.